 Asylum seekers detained in the Asylum Home have the same rights as other accommodated asylum seekers and can therefore take part in all activities organised in the Asylum Home.
 In practice, they can also attend activities outside the Asylum Home provided that an official escorts them.

-In the Aliens Centre, detainees can access the recreational facilities for 2 hours a day.
+In the Foreigners Centre, detainees can access the recreational facilities for 2 hours a day.
 The recreational facilities are considered inadequate and one of the main shortcomings in terms of conditions in the centre is that outdoor exercise is only available in a small closed-off courtyard of the centre.
 The centre also holds a bigger and better-equipped playground with a view over the surrounding nature, yet detainees are usually not allowed access as constant supervision would be required to prevent escapes.
 Apart from table tennis in the main accommodation area, other options for indoor exercise are not provided.

 Health care and special needs in detention

 The health care of the detainees is the same as for other asylum seekers.
-They have access to health care services provided in the Asylum Home or the Aliens Centre and are entitled to urgent medical services.
+They have access to health care services provided in the Asylum Home or the Foreigners Centre and are entitled to urgent medical services.
 Psychological counselling is also provided to them under the same conditions as other asylum seekers.
-A psychiatrist, the same person working in the Asylum Home, visits the Aliens Centre when required.
+A psychiatrist, the same person working in the Asylum Home, visits the Foreigners Centre when required.

-In 2020, social workers focused on individual counselling and providing information on COVID-19.
+In 2021, social workers focused on individual counselling and providing information on COVID-19.
 Social workers provided information on preventive measures as part of the accommodation process.
 Information on preventive measures was also translated into eight languages (i.e. Farsi, English, Albanian, Arabic, Bengali, Pashtu, Urdu and Turkish).
 Social workers informed individuals about all COVID-19 related measures.